Sunday, February 1, 2015

 4.1 Mythopoeia - myth building--an important element of world building for a Fantasy novel

-4.2 The 'Tight-Rhymed Fourteener Couplet' - a poetic form used for the epigraphs of every chapter of 'Eden's Womb'
+4.2 The 'Tight-Rhymed Fourteener Couplet' - a poetic form used for many of the epigraphs in 'Eden's Womb'

 4.4 Personal notes on becoming a (successful) writer It started early in elementary school.